The best way to keep your passing game open is to have a legitimate ground game to keep defenses honest when you line up in the spread.

 Please know Oklahoma recruits big, mauling offensive linemen and turns them loose when they dial up a power run like counter trey.
 This play has become a staple in their offense over the last few years.

-The play calls for the backside guard and tackle to pull as the running back receives the handoff to run through the B gap.
+The play calls for the backside guard and tackles to pull as the running back receives the handoff to run through the B gap.

 As noted by the box, the backside defensive end is the key defensive player who can break this play and cause a loss of yards if he plays it correctly.